To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 We typically choose dog products that are transparent about all of their ingredients.
 However, many anti-chew sprays contain a proprietary blend of bitter agents or extracts.
 So we chose our products on their reputation, safety, how effective pet owners find them, pricing, and more.

 Warning: If you want to use an anti-chew spray to keep your pup from chewing at his skin, get your vet’s approval first.
 And never apply it to incisions or serious wounds.
 If your dog is licking or gnawing at a serious wound, you should contact your veterinarian as soon as possible to make sure your dog hasn’t damaged his healing.
-An Elizabethan collar is usually the best deterrent in these cases.
+An Elizabethan collar is usually the best deterrent in these cases (there are also cone alternatives).

 Best Overall: Grannick’s Bitter Apple Spray